2026 Brihanmumbai Municipal Corporation election: Background

-Four-member Ward System in Maharashtra Municipal Corporations (Except BMC)
+Four-member ward system (except BMC)

-The Maharashtra government has implemented a new four-member ward system for most municipal corporations in the state, with the exception of the Brihanmumbai Municipal Corporation (BMC).
-While the ruling parties say that this action will improve democracy, the opposition has expressed worries about the delay in civic elections and asked why the administration has not approached the court to speed up the election process.
+The Maharashtra government implemented a four-member ward system for most municipal corporations in the state, with the exception of the Brihanmumbai Municipal Corporation (BMC).
+While the ruling parties stated that the move would strengthen democracy, the opposition expressed concerns about delays in civic elections and questioned why the administration had not approached the court to expedite the election process.